uditbhaskar/Whizzz-The-ChatApp/README.md

 # Whizzz-The ChatApp

- This is realtime one to one chat app made using Firebase and the code implementation is done using MVVM architecture and beautiful UI.
+ This is a realtime one to one chat app made using Firebase and the code implementation is done using MVVM architecture and beautiful UI.

   ## Implementation guide :-